Statistical Inference and Power Analysis for Direct and Spillover Effects in Two-Stage Randomized Experiments: A General Methodology for Two-Stage Randomized Experiments

-represents the within-cluster sample variance of $Y_{ij}(z)$.
-They show that it is an conservative estimator of the variance of $\ADE(a)$, and is unbiased if the unit-level direct effects, $Y_{ij}(1,a)-Y_{ij}(1,a)$, do not vary within each cluster.
 In practice, this variance estimator is generally smaller than the $a$-th diagonal element of $\widehat \var\{\widehat \ADE\}$.
 However, its conservativeness property holds only for the variance of each $\ADE(a)$.
 No similar estimator can be obtained for the covariance matrix of $\widehat \ADE$.
-For example, replacing the diagonal elements of $\widehat \var\{\widehat \ADE\}$ with \citet{hudgens2008toward}'s estimators do not yield a conservative estimator for $\var\{\widehat \ADE\}$.
+For example, replacing the diagonal elements of $\widehat \var\{\widehat \ADE\}$ with \citet{hudgens2008toward}'s estimators does not yield a conservative estimator for $\var\{\widehat \ADE\}$.
 Therefore, we recommend using \citet{hudgens2008toward}'s estimator when the variance of $\ADE(a)$ alone is of interest whereas our proposed estimator should be used when the joint distribution of $\ADE$ is of interest.